Colloid: Sedimentation velocity

-There is an upper size-limit for the diameter of colloidal particles because particles larger than 1 μm tend to sediment, and thus the substance would no longer be considered a colloidal suspension.
+There is an upper limit on the diameter of colloidal particles, because particles larger than 1 μm tend to sediment; thus, the substance would no longer be considered a colloidal suspension.

-The colloidal particles are said to be in sedimentation equilibrium if the rate of sedimentation is equal to the rate of movement from Brownian motion.
+The colloidal particles are said to be in sedimentation equilibrium, if the rate of sedimentation is equal to the rate of movement from Brownian motion.

 Preparation

 There are two principal ways to prepare colloids: